betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 your office area a few times a day.

 What about common access areas such as bathrooms, meeting rooms, elevators, etc., as well as the equipment associated with these areas?
-While it probably doesn't make sense to continually spend your own time cleaning these areas, you may want to carry some portable wipes with you to wipe the areas *you* will be using just prior to your use of them.
+While it doesn't make sense to spend your own time continually cleaning these areas, you may want to carry some portable wipes with you to wipe the areas *you* will be using just prior to your use of them.
 Alternatively, carry some tissue you can place in your hand to push a switch or grab a door handle.